 Tank Mates

 Choosing suitable tank mates for your Serpae Tetras is essential to ensure a peaceful and harmonious community in your aquarium.
-While Serpae Tetras are generally peaceful fish, they can display fin-nipping behavior, especially towards slower-moving species and though with fancy long fins.
+While Serpae Tetras are peaceful fish, they can display fin-nipping behavior, especially towards slower-moving species and though with fancy long fins.

 In this section, we’ll provide tips on selecting the best tank mates for your Serpae Tetras, focusing on species that can coexist peacefully and create a balanced and harmonious environment.